How To Choose Compact Powder

 - Before starting your makeup, apply a primer.
 It mattifies your skin and controls oil as well.

 - Use a makeup brush or a sponge to evenly apply the compact all over your face.
 Apply an extra coat on the T-zone.
+Alternatively, press a powder puff into the skin for the most long lasting finish.

 - A great tip is to rub an ice cube on the face before applying the compact.
 This controls the excess oil secretion and minimizes the appearance of pores.
 Try out Studio Fix Powder by MAC.